OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # Transforming the Data in Mage
-We will use the Mage transformer to carry out data cleaning and transformation steps, then we will also create our fact and dimension tables (based on the schema shown earlier).
+I'll use the Mage transformer block to carry out data cleaning and transformation steps, then I'll also create our fact and dimension tables (based on the schema shown earlier).
 The Transformer block in Mage is very useful as it ensures that data is standardized and prepared for downstream analysis, i.e. when we want to export/load data to the database/data warehouse.
 In the mage transformer ensure to import the pandas library in python i.e. "import pandas as pd".

 View the full source code for the Mage transformation step [here](https://github.com/OlajideOlagunju/GCP_Mage_Data_Pipeline/blob/main/6.%20Mage%20ETL/transform_phase.py).